xregistry/spec/schema/spec.md

   - MUST follow the naming convention `{NAME}/{VERSION}`, whereby `{NAME}` is the name of the schema format and `{VERSION}` is the Version of the schema format in the format defined by the schema format itself.
+  - MUST be a Version level attribute as defined by the xRegistry [`location` model aspect](../core/spec.md#registry-model).
 - Examples:
   - `JsonSchema/draft-07`
   - `Protobuf/3`